wdporter/acim/src/workbook/part-i/8-my-mind-is-preoccupied-with-past-thoughts/index.md

 :::

 4. The exercises for today should be done with eyes closed.
-This is because you actually cannot see anything, and it is easier to recognise that no matter how vividly you may picture a thought, you are not seeing anything.
+This is because you actually cannot see anything, and it is easier to recognize that no matter how vividly you may picture a thought, you are not seeing anything.
 With as little investment as possible, search your mind for the usual minute or so, merely noting the thoughts you find there.
 Name each one by the central figure or theme it contains, and pass on to the next.
 Introduce the practice period by saying: